We were hard pressed to pick a favorite vegan dessert recipe from The Joy of Vegan Baking.

 This recipe is FANTASTIC!
 I did find I had to bake for almost 40 minutes to get the filling firm enough, and even then they were not as firm as I expected.. but, still super tasty :-) - Jena S.

 Thanks, Jena!
 We've had the same experience.
 Something to do with the variable acidity of fresh lemon juice.
-I doubled the amount of cornstarch in the recipe, and increased the baking time to 30 minutes.
+I doubled the amount of cornstarch in the recipe, and increased the baking time.
 Keep in mind that custard firms up more as it cools - Savvy Veg

 I made this recipe and it came out awesome...
 I was a little skeptical of the lemon filling because in my experience, tofu can be either rubbery or gritty when whipped and baked but this was neither...
 I don't know if it was the acidity of the lemon juice or the cornstarch that saved it.